 Thankfully, both boys have been able to take their afternoon nap together for a while now.
 (This took a lot of engineering on our parts during recent months though!)
 So I have about 1-2 hours of time all to myself.
 Usually, I spend it working on my writing assignments, scrapbooking, reading the Bible and sometimes taking a quick 20 min siesta.
 Once they’re up, it’s time for tea!
 Simple stuff – just biscuits or a home-made muffin, milk and cheese.

 Then I try to do an activity with them

 Either a Bible-based lesson or an artsy craft or an educational session.
 After that, it’s more playtime until daddy gets home from work.
 I’m beyond thankful that my husband is able to get home by 6-630pm most weekdays, because his office is just 10min down the road!

 They talk to daddy and/or watch some TV while I prepare dinner.
-Dinner times are family times round the table, catching up on each other’s day and talking about the next day’s events.
+Dinner times are family times around the table, catching up on each other’s day and talking about the next day’s events.
 After dinner, daddy takes over doing crazy stuff with the boys (like horsey rides!) while I wash up the crockery and tidy up the place a little.
-Then it’s baths for the boys, and some reading before bedtime.
+Then it’s bathing for the boys and some reading before bedtime.
 They go to sleep at 9pm.

 The challenging times for me are definitely mealtimes with the boys.

 My older boy is quite selective in his eating, while the younger one spends most of the meal trying to climb out of his high chair – and sometimes succeeding.
 Cue major heart attacks.
 Self-feeding is very much in progress, so the floor after each meal is quite a mess, not to mention the kitchen awaiting my clean-up!